avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 {: title="Summary of use cases and main features"}

 The map is constructed as a decision tree, which is available at: <https://github.com/avaira77/pq-ietf-usecase/tree/main/decision-tree>.

-# Pessimistic Migration
-This approach in the transition to PQC operates under the pessimistic assumption that attacks driven by quantum computers will begin sooner than standardization or migration to new standards is complete.
-In these circumstances, one can consider measures that can be applied today, in order to avoid being an easy target tomorrow, such that an attacker's cost-benefit analysis would steer them towards other systems.
-The concept is illustrated with the following examples:

-- *Rely on symmetric ciphers with pre-shared keys* with tools like shadowsocks, which send encrypted traffic as soon as the communication starts, without handshakes.
-- *Wrap communications* into quantum-safe solutions.
-For example, OpenSSH added support for a key exchange method (Streamlined NTRU Prime + x25519), which is believed to be quantum safe.
-Communications can be carried out through SSH tunnels, thus retrofitting legacy applications with post-quantum encryption.
-An advantage of this solution is that it also works for applications that cannot be updated anymore (e.g., source code is not available or is unmaintainable).

-While these approaches do not have all the benefits of a fully-executed transition to PQC, their advantage is that they can be implemented today, potentially allowing one for more time to find a long-term solution.
-In addition, such approaches do not satisfy all use cases, e.g., when communications occur between entities that have not had the chance to share keys in advance, therefore their application is very limited in scope.

 # IANA Considerations {#IANA}